 Brendan joined Watsi on March 12th, 2013.
-Five years ago, Brendan became the 459th member to automatically support a new Watsi patient every month.
-Since then, 5,502 more people have become monthly donors!
-Brendan's most recent donation traveled 8,300 miles to support Cha, a student from Burma, to fund jaw fracture repair.
+Seven years ago, Brendan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brendan's most recent donation traveled 8,500 miles to support Mary, a farmer from Kenya, to fund life-changing thyroid surgery.